-Capturing the moment of your proposal is something important, exiting and sometimes stressful.
+Capturing the moment of your engagement is something important, exiting and sometimes stressful.
 You want everything to be perfect : the timing, the place, the way you do it.
 And you deserve it.
 But in my experience there is always a discrepancy between what you have in mind and the technical concerns to make this vision possible.
 Let’s review 3 ways to completely ruin your chance of having good picture of this unique moment.

 Do not give your photographer a proper heads up